-This recipe has been in the back of my mind for a while now to share with you and this week with all this cold and yucky weather, it seemed like the perfect time!
-It’s really a great comforting meal.
+This brown lentil stew has been in the back of my mind for a while now to share with you and this week with all this cold and yucky weather, it seemed like the perfect time!
+It’s a great comforting meal.

-For a family, this is a cost effective, healthy meal that you can serve with a fresh salad or we like it with fermented vegetables like cabbage and carrot.
+For a family, this is a cost-effective, healthy meal that you can serve with a fresh salad, or we like it with fermented vegetables like cabbage and carrot.
 If you ferment your own veggies, I would recommend trying a carrot, turmeric and garlic combination.
-It is pretty amazing!
+It’s pretty amazing!